State of South Carolina Sales Tax The 2012-2013 South Carolina State Sales Tax

 Exact tax amount may vary for different items

-The South Carolina sales tax rate is 6%, and the maximum SC sales tax after local surtaxes is 9%.
+The South Carolina state sales tax rate is 6%, and the average SC sales tax after local surtaxes is 7.13%.

 • Groceries and prescription drugs are exempt from the South Carolina sales tax

-• Counties and cities can charge an additional local sales tax of up to 3%
+• Counties and cities can charge an additional local sales tax of up to 3%, for a maximum possible combined sales tax of 9%

 • South Carolina has no special sales tax jurisdictions with local sales taxes in addition to the state sales tax

-• South Carolina has a higher state sales tax than 71.2% of states
+• South Carolina has a lower state sales tax than 65.4% of states

-While South Carolina does not have one of the highest general sales tax rates, when the state sales tax is combined with South Carolina's local, county, and hospitality taxes the total can amount to a maximum sales tax of 10.5% (second only to California).
+While South Carolina does not have one of the highest general sales tax rates, when the state sales tax is combined with South Carolina's local, county, and hospitality taxes the total can amount to a maximum general sales tax of 9%.
 The majority of South Carolina's 46 counties charge a local sales surtax.

 1.2 -